waku-org/docs.waku.org/docs/contribute.md

 Community pull requests (PRs) are highly encouraged, but we recommend [suggesting a feature](#suggest-a-feature) first to gauge interest and gather feedback before proceeding with a PR.

+## Submit Security Bug Reports

+To improve Waku's security, we invite researchers to collaborate in identifying and resolving potential vulnerabilities.
+To participate, submit your reports at: <https://hackenproof.com/status-dot-im/waku>.
+Please review our bug bounty program's details to get started.

 ## Contribute to Waku Research

 Waku Research is an innovative R&D project dedicated to developing modular peer-to-peer protocols for communication that prioritize privacy, security, and censorship resistance.
 Explore Waku's ongoing challenges and experimental code at <https://github.com/waku-org/research>.